RUJ-Software/script-download-data/README.md

 # Script to download data
-We have created this script to automatically download all the data with which we are going to work in the Transparency project
+We have created this script to automatically download all the data with which we are going to work in the Transparency project.
+This script uses a spark streamin implementation and works with ReactiveX, MongoDB and Elastic Search.
+You can do multiple tasks that are explained later.

 ## Execution  tasks